baumrasen/flickr-uploader/README.md

 * Python 2.7+ (should work on DSM from Synology (v6.1), Windows and MAC)
 * Also compatile with Python 3.6 and 3.7
 * Recommendation on Synology DSM: **do not install/use** the "Python Module" from the DSM Packages.
-* flicrkapi module.
+* flickrapi module.
 May need to install get-pip.py.
 (Instructions for Synology DSM below.)
 * portalocker module for Windows systems.
 Not mandatory for Synology.
 * File write access (for the token and local database)